 When people ask me where to go in Girona for a quick bite this one always pops up.

-It’s really just a Spanish fast food chain that serves tons of local favourites, right in the centre of town, and at miniscule prices.
+It’s really just a Spanish fast food chain that serves tons of local favourites, right in the centre of town, and at minuscule prices.

 Some say they serve the best patatas bravas (chunky potatoes with a spicy sauce) in the city.
 It gets packed during peak hours so I suggest going a little early (this won’t be a problem for non-Spaniards!) like noon or 6 or 7 pm.